Oak Ridge, TN: Secret City of Bombs and Mud

 I moved to Oak Ridge, Tennessee when I was 19.
+You can read more about the city in this blog.
 It was an unfortunate time because the industrial plants and historical sites were not yet open to the public for touring.
 The mall was wheezing its last breath, the used books/music store was going under, and hardly any of the places you can find entertainment in now had existed.

 20180704_201248